 The efforts taken to inform the general public about the hazards with illegal discharges and improper disposal of waste include the efforts previously mentioned under sections IV.B.1.b.1 and IV.B.2.b.2.ii.
 Specifically, the '10 Simple Things' pamphlet includes a section on minimizing the use of hazardous products and information about how to find out how to properly dispose of hazardous products.
 One of the ways that this pamphlet gets distributed is in a 'Welcome Packet' that is sent to all new residents.
 The information posted on the Town's Stormwater webpage includes a copy of the Town's Illicit Discharge Ordinance, and an electronic version of the '10 Simple Things' Pamphlet with live links to all the resources mentioned in the pamphlet.
-The information booth at the Land Trust Earth Day Event includes: a poster board cluing the visual observer to learn that proper disposal of hazardous household waste helps keep waterbodies clean, and handouts on proper disposal of, and how to determine what is, hazardous waste (EPA's Be Smart Poster, EPA's Sure Your Home is Clean flyer, URI's Water Quality Protection factsheets: Household Hazardous Products, and What You Can Do About Nonpoint Source Pollution).
-This booth also has another poster board about Composting and Recycling, which helps people understand how to properly dispose of wastes.
-(NOTE: I did not host this booth in 2011, but intend to keep using the Earth Day event for stormwater education.)
+At the Land Trust Earth Day Event in 2012, the Town Planner was stationed at the rain garden with a poster board cluing the visual observer to learn that proper disposal of hazardous household waste helps keep waterbodies clean.
+[In previous reporting years, her booth also provided handouts on the proper disposal of, and how to determine what is, hazardous waste (EPA's Be Smart Poster, EPA's Sure Your Home is Clean flyer, URI's Water Quality Protection factsheets: Household Hazardous Products, and What You Can Do About Nonpoint Source Pollution).
+This booth also has had another poster board about Composting and Recycling, which also helps people understand how to properly dispose of wastes.]